 Did the landlord agree (in writing) to reimburse you prior to the repairs being made?
 What does your lease say regarding repairs?
 I am unable to answer your question based off of the facts you have submitted.
 I would suggest having an experienced landlord-tenant attorney review your lease and any...Read more »

 It depends.
 If the foreclosure is uncontested and there are only a few defendants the process will be a lot quicker than if it's a contested matter.
 I've seen foreclosure cases resolved in six months and I've seen some take six years.
 There's no real time frame.
-I would suggest speaking with a...Read more »
+I would suggest...Read more »

 The papers are going to be served next month, I have been renting from the owner for years with no formal lease.
 Will I need to move out immediately or will I have time to save up before having to physically be out?